The 20 Best Major Depression Doctors in Canada

 Calgary, AB, CA

-Stefanie Hassel practices in Calgary, Canada.
+Stefanie Hassel practices practicing medicine in Calgary, Canada.
 Ms. Hassel is rated as a Distinguished expert by MediFind in the treatment of Major Depression.
-Her top areas of expertise are Major Depression, Bipolar Disorder (BPD), and Schizophrenia.
+She is also highly rated in 2 other conditions, according to our data.
+Her clinical expertise encompasses Major Depression, Bipolar Disorder (BPD), and Schizophrenia.

 Distinguished in Major Depression